2026 - Accomplishments: Health + Human Services Accomplishments

 • ADA barrier access removal projects and the ongoing curb ramps right-of-way program will continue to be a program priority.

-Several voter-determined outcomes over the past four years have affected the Pay-Go Program.
-Approved set-asides for the Recreation and Parks Department and street trees maintenance without associated revenue sources have resulted in restrictions on General Fund spending.
-These measures have reduced the flexibility of the Pay-Go Program.
+Several voter-determined outcomes have affected the Pay-Go Program.
+Approved set-asides for the Recreation and Parks Department and street tree maintenance without associated revenue sources have resulted in restrictions on General Fund spending.
+Voters also renewed the Library’s set-aside in 2022.
+These measures limit the flexibility of the Pay-Go Program.

-For more information on the Pay-Go Program, please see Chapter Five: Capital Sources.
+For more information on the Pay-Go Program, please see the Capital Sources Chapter.

 Table 2.2